 As well as your top level brand film, you can back up your message with Q&As with your team or answer FAQs in a series of films.
 In addition, short video tips that focus on aftercare can help build your authority and can be shared via your social media channels.

 What is the treatment?

 A video with a talking heads expert explaining the procedure could be shared with your clients pre-treatment in order to build trust and their understanding in your techniques.
 If the treatment is complex and difficult to explain, a medical animation could help to bring the procedure to life, demonstrating how it works, and immersing the viewer in the experience so that they have an increased awareness of what’s involved, and ultimately feel reassured.

 Video testimonials are a powerful way to show your treatment or service in action.
 Here’s an example of a customer story:

-Video case studies are really useful towards the end of the sales cycle where prospects are looking for reassurance that your service will cater for their needs more effectively than all the rest.
+Video case studies are particularly useful towards the end of the sales cycle, when prospects are looking for reassurance that your service will cater for their needs more effectively than all the rest.

 Medical marketing compliance

 As with any medical marketing, we need to offer a word of caution with reference to compliance.
-New GMC guidelines have just been introduced forbidding procedures being offered as prizes, comprehensive record-keeping of consultations and outcomes and preventing misrepresentation of treatments.
+GMC guidelines were introduced in 2016 forbidding procedures being offered as prizes, comprehensive record-keeping of consultations and outcomes and preventing misrepresentation of treatments.
 Remember to check compliance and legal guidance before planning your marketing campaign, and if you’re working with an external agency to create your film, ensure that they understand the regulations.